-Today I want to share a poem I wrote for someone I met online.
-He is an Indian guy and is someone I considered to be my Jaanu.
+Today I want to share a poem I wrote for an Indian guy I met online, who I once considered to be my Jaanu.

 (No, it’s not Mr. X.)

 It is painful; for each other, I want us to be there.

 My stomach feels like it is tied up in knots.

 I would give anything to know your thoughts.

 You invade my dreams; I cannot stop thinking of you.

 I honestly thought your feelings for me were true.